duckietown/book-opmanual-duckiebot/src/assembly_setup/ops_see/index.md

 This section describes how to see what your Duckiebot sees.

-## Check the camera hardware

-If you have a `DB18` or `DB19`, it might be useful to do a quick camera hardware check as documented in [](howto-camera-db18).

 (view-image-using-rqt-image-view)=
-## Viewing an Image Stream on Your Laptop
+## Viewing the Image Stream on Your Laptop

-The imagery is streaming from your Duckiebot by default on startup.
+The camera image is streaming from your Duckiebot by default on startup.
 To see it, open a terminal on your laptop and run:

     dts start_gui_tools ![DUCKIEBOT_NAME]